DrZoddiak/ore-monitor/readme.md

 ## Setup

-Most of what Ore-Monitor does is interacting with public API from Ore.
-So you should be able to perform most operations with no issue.
+Most of what Ore-Monitor does is interacting with public API from Ore; however, An API Key from ore is required.

-If in the future certain features require more access from ore, then an API Key from ore may be required.
 You can set this in your environment variables.

 `ORE_API_KEY`